 Brad represents numerous cities, counties, colleges, universities, boards of education, health care organizations, non-profit organizations, utility systems, and other political subdivisions across Alabama in both tax-exempt and taxable debt issuances in order to finance critical infrastructure.

-Brad’s extensive public finance experience includes serving as bond counsel to numerous cities, counties, boards of education, hospitals and health care organizations, non-profit (including 501(c)(3)) organizations, utility systems and other political subdivisions across Alabama in a variety of tax-exempt transactions.
-His practice also includes the representation of public bodies and private entities with respect to various state and local tax incentives, public/private partnerships and economic development projects.
-Brad also works with clients on other types of tax-advantaged financings such as deals eligible for New Markets Tax Credits.
-In the last five years, he has acted as counsel in over $75 million in New Markets Tax Credits financings, a number of which involved the combination of NMTCs and tax-exempt debt financing.
+His practice includes serving as bond counsel, issuer’s counsel, and conduit borrower’s counsel as well as bank counsel to financial institutions in connection with public finance transactions.
+His practice also includes the representation of public bodies and private entities with respect to various state and local tax incentives, public/private partnerships, and economic development projects.
+In addition, Brad has worked with clients on other types of tax-advantaged financings such as transactions utilizing New Markets Tax Credits.

 He received his J.D. magna cum laude from the University of Alabama School of Law, and he holds a B.S. cum laude from Birmingham-Southern College.